Noncommutative Solitons and Quasideterminants: Twistor description of noncommutative anti-self-dual Yang-Mills equations

 where

-In order to find the corresponding transformations in the Yang-Mills side, we have to observe how the adjoint actions act on the matrices $h$ and $\tilde{h}$, that is, $\psi$ and $\tilde{\psi}$.
-Here we take the Mason-Woodhouse gauge \eqref{M-W} again.
+In order to find the corresponding transformations in the Yang-Mills side, we have to observe how the adjoint actions act on the matrices $h$ and $\tilde{h}$, or $\psi$ and $\tilde{\psi}$.
+Here we take the Mason-Woodhouse gauge \eqref{M-W}.